 If you are concerned about government observation and you want an extra level of security, then you will be interested in NordVPN.
 Here you’ll find the security features you expect, like strong 256-bit encryption and a no logging policy.
 But the special features are what makes this provider stand out, like the availability of double encryption.
 Double encryption is a feature in which your data is sent to two separate servers and is encrypted at both locations, to create two layers of encryption which are practically impossible to crack.

-The network of servers available is absolutely massive, covering more than 3500 servers in more than 60 countries, and it includes specialist servers such as those for P2P downloads, onion over VPN, anti DDoS, or dedicated IP.
+The network of servers available is absolutely massive, covering more than 5,400 servers in some 59 countries, and it includes specialist servers such as those for P2P downloads, onion over VPN, anti DDoS, or dedicated IP.
 The software can be installed on devices which use the Windows, Mac OS, Linux, iOS, Chrome OS, Android, or Windows Phone software.

 Users who don’t have a lot of experience with VPNs and want software which is incredibly easy to use should try CyberGhost.
 This service does have the good security we look for, with 256-bit encryption and a no logging policy.
 But what makes it stand out is the graphical user interface of the software, which makes it ever so simple to select the right options for your needs.
 You just open up the software and choose from options like browse anonymously, torrent anonymously, or unblock websites.
 Users in the Philippines will most likely want the browse anonymously option, which will disguise your IP address and anonymise your browsing data.

-The range of servers available is large, with more than 1300 servers in 59 countries, and the software is available for iOS, Android, Windows, and Mac OS.
+The range of servers available is truly impressive, with more than 5,700 servers in 90 countries, and the software is available for iOS, Android, Windows, and Mac OS.

 - No logs policy